Each year the Utah Campus Compact honors faculty, staff, and students on each campus

 the amount and use of funding.

 Recently a formal agreement between Snow College and the University of Utah was signed, and students can look forward to another opportunity in Central Utah.
 The Bachelors of Social Work program will enable students to earn the degree while remaining in their local communities at or near Snow College.
-Students must graduate with their associates degree from Snow, be accepted into the program at the U, and may complete classes at either campus.
+Students must graduate with their Associate degree from Snow, be accepted into the program at the U, and may complete classes at either campus.
 The agreement states, "A major goal...is to maximize participation of faculty from Snow College and its community."
 Interested students should contact Eldon Barnes.